Skip to main content

 Florian Pfisterer

 Hi, I’m Florian!
-I’m in my final semester of my Master’s in CS at the Technical University of Munich – focusing primarily on query optimization and execution in databases.
+I’m working as a database software engineer on the Hyper database team at Salesforce.
 I have previously interned at AWS and HubSpot and worked as a software engineer at several startups for over 4 years.
-I hold a BSc. in CS from KIT and CMU.

 comments powered by Disqus